The California Grid Series

 California's energy system is undergoing a radical transformation driven by disruptive technologies, consumer preferences, and aggressive clean energy policies.
 The old paradigm of central suppliers serving passive customers is giving way to a more decentralized and digitized system, with modular and smart technologies generating and controlling energy with greater efficiency and higher value.
 With California's grid is facing an era of rapid change as access to renewable energy grows, Next 10 released five new reports to examine key issues involving the state's power system.

-This document provides Executive Summaries of the five individual reports that are listed on the Key Findings and Additional Resources tabs.
+The full report link to the left provides the Executive Summaries of the five ireports that make up the California Grid Series and are listed on both the Key Findings, All Graphics, and Additional Resources tabs on this page.

 1. Transforming the Grid: An Introduction to California's Electric System in the 21st Century explains how the state’s power system and grid work, lays out environmental and social issues, and provides visions of the future as the grid evolves in concert with economic and environmental trends.